EmilyQiRabbit/RustChinese/4-Understanding-Ownership/3-References-and-Borrowing.md

 let len = calculate_length(&s1);
 ```

-The &s1 syntax lets us create a reference that refers to the value of s1 but does not own it.
+The &`s1` syntax lets us create a reference that refers to the value of `s1` but does not own it.
 Because it does not own it, the value it points to will not be dropped when the reference goes out of scope.

-Likewise, the signature of the function uses & to indicate that the type of the parameter s is a reference.
+Likewise, the signature of the function uses `&` to indicate that the type of the parameter `s` is a reference.
 Let’s add some explanatory annotations:

 ```rs
 fn calculate_length(s: &String) -> usize { // s is a reference to a String